 There’s also a psychological benefit: Once someone has given to your organization, they’ve already made the decision to select you over other organizations.
 That means they’re more likely to stick around and donate again, saving you money to acquire new donations.

 Organizations simply cannot grow at a sustainable rate without retaining customers.
-In 2015 the Association of Fundraising Professionals found 63% of repeat donors are retained (subsequently give again) compared to only 19% of first-time donors.
+According to the Fundraising Effectiveness Project, donor retention rates have hovered around 45% for the last decade.
+For repeat donors (those who subsequently give again), that rate is around 60%.
+For first-time donors (given once but not twice), it’s around 20%.
 That’s why creating a process to move donors beyond a one-off donation is critical.

 What Causes Donor Lapse?

 When you fail to secure another donation from a donor in a certain period of time, that’s called donor lapse.
 There are a variety of reasons why your donors lapse.
 The most important factor is emotions.
 People rely on their emotions to make decisions, both personally and professionally.

 So the secret to increasing donor retention is to make sure your donors are happy.
 That means you need to create a plan that makes them feel emotionally invested in your organization rather than just financially invested.
 There are a variety of donor retention strategies to ensure your donors stay happy.